Talk Suicide Canada: 988|Crisis Services: 1-833-456-4566

 FAC advances public legal education through structured programs, weekly discussion groups, and collaboration with legal professionals and academic researchers across Canada.

-“Everyone deserves access to education about due process and the justice system.”
+“Everyone deserves access to clear, accurate education about Canadian legal processes.”

 Educational Viewing